MHC-II binding predictions - Tutorial

 MHC class II binding prediction methods:

-The selection IEDB Recommended uses the Consensus approach, combining NN-align, SMM-align, CombLib and Sturniolo
+, combining NN-align, SMM-align, CombLib and Sturniolo

 if any corresponding predictor is available for the molecule, otherwise NetMHCIIpan is used.